gohugoio/hugo/content/functions/format.md

 toc: true
 ---

-`Format` will format date values defined in your front matter and can be used as a property on the following [page variables][pagevars]:
+`.Format` will format date values defined in your front matter and can be used as a property on the following [page variables][pagevars]:

 * `.PublishDate`
 * `.Date`